Material transfer agreements

 An MTA offers a number of important benefits to the provider.
 It can:

 - give them control over the distribution of the material

 - enable them to restrict the use of the material to non-commercial research

-- reduce their legal liability for the recipient’s use of the material, and
+- reduce their legal liability for the recipient’s use of the material

 - help them gain access to the results of the research, both for information purposes and for commercial exploitation.

-UCL has a Material Transfer Agreements (MTA) Policy.
-To find UCL’s MTA policy, visit UCL Innovation and Enterprise, you will need to use your UCL login.
+UCL has an MTA policy, available from the UCL Innovation & Enterprise website (you will need to use your UCL login).
 The UCLB team is responsible for approving, negotiating terms and signing all incoming and outgoing material transfer agreements on behalf of UCL (subject to certain exceptions set out in UCL’s MTA policy).

-It is important that we review all MTAs to ensure UCL does not agree terms that may be in conflict with the provisions of research grants, fellowships, consultancies and so on.
+It’s important that we review all MTAs to make sure UCL doesn’t agree terms that may be in conflict with the provisions of research grants, fellowships, consultancies and so on.
 Among the important issues to be negotiated are publication rights, intellectual property (IP) rights and inventorship, governing law, warranties and indemnities.

 If you want to send materials to a non-UCL researcher, we’ll draft an MTA and send it to the recipient for review.

-If the UCL materials are to be used for research of a commercial nature we will offer an appropriate commercial licence.
-Commercial research includes but is not limited to:
+If the UCL materials are to be used for research of a commercial nature we’ll offer an appropriate commercial licence.
+Commercial research includes, but isn’t limited to: